We’ve just returned from our Pride of Panama cruise on board the TUI Dream, and I wanted to share our review.

 Is there any downtime on the ship?

 Yes, plenty.
-Our schedule on the TUI Dream allowed for two days at sea, sailing from one destination to another.
+The Pride of Panama schedule gives you two days at sea on board the TUI Dream.
 In the end, we actually had three sea days, because bad weather prevented us from visiting one of the destinations.
 This is a downside of cruising I hadn’t really thought about.
 On sea days, you can sunbathe if the weather’s good, and there are also lots of things to do on board, with shows, activities, and plenty of spots to sit and relax.

 On our first sea day, the weather wasn’t great, and I confess to feeling a bit stir crazy by mid-afternoon, but on the second day the weather was glorious, and I loved just sitting on deck, reading a book, and being served with cold drinks by smiling staff.
 With the odd break for food, and a marvellous hot rocks massage in the ship spa.
 Well, I did feel I should try all the facilities on offer.
 Only for your sakes, readers.
 Obviously.